pluscontainer/pco-reseller-operator/README.md

-# PlusCloud Open Reseller Operator
+# pluscloud open Reseller Operator

-The pco-reseller-operator allows Kubernetes Operators / Users to manage projects within our PlusCloud Open via easy to handle Kubernetes manifests.
+The pco-reseller-operator allows Kubernetes Operators / Users to manage projects within our pluscloud open via easy to handle Kubernetes manifests.

 ## CRDs
 This operator implements / acts on 4 CRDs: